fischuu/Snakemake8x_slurm_example/README.md

 The `Snakefile` contains the main functionality of the workflow and is located in the `workflow` folder.
 Obviously it defines a `rule all` to trigger the workflow and then I created three rules that the workflow consists of.
 Apparently the functionality is total non-sense, the important parts are the `resources`-section.
 You can see, I define here e.g. `time` or `partition` or keep it empty, depending on what I believe the rule needs.

 ## Profile config.yaml
 The cluster profile is stored in `profiles/Puhti/config.yaml`.
+Puhti is the name of our computing cluster, so one could create here different profiles for different clusters, or call it generic just `Slurm` also.
 Here it is important for own profiles, that the file need to be named `config.yaml`, only the folder where it is located in can change!
 The file itself defines then the executor I need, the default resource values as well as the submission command, using variables.

 Here, I define every singly argument that I want to pass to the server as a resource.
 This looks abit silly, but I have not found a better way to define e.g. the default input for `account`.